 Assist in organizing local community programs that will provide updates on developments in research, treatment, and coping with lupus.

 Reach out to representatives at the local and state level about issues involving the lupus community.
 This includes coordinating letter writing campaigns, petitions, and face-to-face meetings with legislators and other government officials.

 2017 NATIONAL POLICY SUMMIT- We need your help!

 Please scroll to the bottom of this page and download our "Dear Senator" letter.
 We ask that you sign, scan, and email to firstname.lastname@example.org by thursday June 22, 2017 so the Lupus Foundation of America can hand deliver it to your representative next week as we storm Capitol Hill and get our voices heard!

 Develop connections with underserved communities regarding the importance of early lupus diagnosis, consistent health care, good communication with health care providers, healthy nutrition, exercise, stress reduction, and other strategies that help people cope with lupus.

-Opportunities for People with Specific Skills, Talent or rising Professional:
+Opportunities for Professionals & People with Specific Skills:

 • Writers: grants, bimonthly newsletters

 • Healthcare Professionals: speakers, presenters, mobile clinics, educational series

 If you are interested in any of these roles, or if you have a volunteer interest not listed above, please contact us to get started: